Pro-ana

 Promotion of anorexia is the promotion of behaviors related to the eating disorder anorexia nervosa.
 It is often referred to simply as pro-ana or ana.
 The lesser-used term pro-mia refers likewise to bulimia nervosa and is sometimes used interchangeably with pro-ana.
 Pro-ana groups differ widely in their stances.
 Most claim that they exist mainly as a non-judgmental environment for anorexics; a place to turn to, to discuss their illness, and to support those who choose to enter recovery.
 Others deny anorexia nervosa is a mental illness and claim instead that it is a lifestyle choice that should be respected by doctors and family.

+Pro-ana sites often feature thinspiration (or thinspo): images or video montages of slim women, often celebrities, who may range anywhere from being naturally slim to emaciated with visibly protruding bones.
 The scientific community recognises anorexia nervosa as a serious illness.
 Some research suggests anorexia nervosa has the highest rate of mortality of any psychological disorder.

 Culture

 Medical professionals treating eating disorders have long noted that patients in recovery programs often "symptom pool", banding closely together for emotional support and validation.
-In this context, people with anorexia may collectively normalize their condition, defending it not as an illness but as an accomplishment of self-control and an essential part of their identity.
-Starving oneself becomes perceived as a lifestyle choice rather than an illness.
+In this context, people with anorexia may collectively normalize their condition, defending it not as an illness but as an accomplishment of self-control and an essential part of their identity, with some members of these online communities going as far as claiming that starving oneself is a lifestyle choice rather than an illness.
+These 'lifestyle' claims may be a symptom of anosognosia.
+Other community members band together for support in managing their illnesses, such as sharing harm reduction tips and having others to talk to about their experiences that are going through the same thing.
+Many individuals in pro-ana communities use the phrase "pro for myself, not anyone else" to indicate that they are only interested in furthering their own disorders, not encouraging anyone else to imitate their behavior.